Abu-yousuf1/the-fragnance-server/README.md

  * Live site Link: https://perfume-client.web.app/

- * Client site github link: https://github.com/programming-hero-web-course-4/niche-website-client-side-Abu-yousuf1
+ * Client site github link: https://github.com/Abu-yousuf1/the-fragnance-client

- * There is i implement
-            * user authentication system,
-            * admin authentication ,
-            * error handling ,
-            * database
+*	A Perfume selling a fully functional full-stack web app based on MERN.

+*	This website has some products and a dashboard also has a logged-in method with an Email and password.

+*	The dashboard has different functionality for normal Users and Admin.
+This website is mainly focused on products I have used react-bootstrap and react rating.